Nova Scotia: Economy

-The province is the world's largest exporter of Christmas trees, lobster, gypsum, and wild berries.
-Its export value of fish exceeds $1 billion, and fish products are received by 90 countries around the world.
+The province's export value of fish exceeds $1 billion, and fish products are received by 90 countries around the world.
 Nevertheless, the province's imports far exceed its exports.
 While these numbers were roughly equal from 1992 until 2004, since that time the trade deficit has ballooned.
 In 2012, exports from Nova Scotia were 12.1% of provincial GDP, while imports were 22.6%.

-Nova Scotia's traditionally resource-based economy has diversified in recent decades.
 The rise of Nova Scotia as a viable jurisdiction in North America, historically, was driven by the ready availability of natural resources, especially the fish stocks off the Scotian Shelf.
 The fishery was a pillar of the economy since its development as part of New France in the 17th century; however, the fishery suffered a sharp decline due to overfishing in the late 20th century.
 The collapse of the cod stocks and the closure of this sector resulted in a loss of approximately 20,000 jobs in 1992.

-Other sectors in the province were also hit hard, particularly during the last two decades: coal mining in Cape Breton and northern mainland Nova Scotia has virtually ceased, and Sydney Steel Corporation, a large steel mill in Sydney, closed during the 1990s.
-More recently, the high value of the Canadian dollar relative to the US dollar has hurt the forestry industry, leading to the shutdown of a long-running pulp and paper mill near Liverpool.
+Coal mining in Cape Breton and northern mainland Nova Scotia has virtually ceased by 2001, and Sydney Steel Corporation, a large steel mill in Sydney, closed in 2001.
+The Bowater Mersey pulp and paper mill near Liverpool closed in 2012.
 Mining, especially of gypsum and salt and to a lesser extent silica, peat and barite, is also a significant sector.
-Since 1991, offshore oil and gas has become an important part of the economy, although production and revenue are nowdeclining.
+Since 1991, offshore oil and gas was attempted, but operations ceased in 2018.
 Agriculture remains an important sector in the province, particularly in the Annapolis Valley.